laravel/docs/queues.md

     ProcessPodcast::dispatchUnless($accountSuspended, $podcast);

 > **Note**
-> You may notice that your jobs are running syncrhonously even as you dispatch them to a queue, and think you are doing something wrong.
+> You may notice that your jobs are running synchronously even as you dispatch them to a queue, and think you are doing something wrong.
 However, This is standard behavior in development environments and particularly newly-created Laravel projects, in which the default queue connection is `sync`.
+This setting is often preferred in local environments for its convenience.

 <a name="delayed-dispatching"></a>
 ### Delayed Dispatching